rednafi/django-epiphanies/README.md

 * [How to Add a Text Filter to Django Admin](https://hakibenita.com/how-to-add-a-text-filter-to-django-admin) -> Django's admin panel is a great way to quickly build admin specific CRUD pages.
 However, one caveat is that the built-in search doesn't scale very well.
 This post shows a way to extend the built-in filters to achieve auto-complete-like features in the pages containing object tables.

+* [Django Transactions: Past, Present, and Future - Christophe Pettus](https://www.youtube.com/watch?v=ppwT0u98TmQ) -> An overiew of the evolution and the quirks of Django transactions in PostgreSQL context.

 ## Django Rest FrameWork

 * [DRF Serializer Relations](https://www.django-rest-framework.org/api-guide/relations/) -> DRF serializer relations can be confusing at times.
 At my workplace, we were using `HyperlinkedModelSerializer` for everything and this would at times, lead to confusing errors.
 By default, when `ModelSerializer` is used to serialize a model, DRF uses `PrimaryKeyRelatedField` to resolve field relationships.
 However, it uses `HyperlinkedRelatedField` to resolve relationships if `HyperlinkedModelSerializer` is used instead.